sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/README.md

 ## Publishing the extension

-* Outside chroot, run `npm run publish`.
+* Inside chroot, run `npm run publish`.
 It will build the extension and upload it to Cloud storage under [chromeos-velocity](https://pantheon.corp.google.com/storage/browser?project=google.com:chromeos-velocity).

-  TODO(oka): Make the command work inside chroot.

 ## Features